CARAlert Annual Report: 2021

-The CARAlert Annual Report for 2020 is now available.
+The National Alert System for Critical Antimicrobial Resistances - CARAlert - Annual Report for 2021 is available.

 Accessibility - We aim to provide documents in an accessible format.
 If you're having problems using a document with your accessibility tools, please contact us for help.